jgerulskis/lyra-test/README.md

 # Lyra Test

 This project is a test of the Lyra protocol.
-It implements straddle strategy.
+It implements a straddle strategy.

 ## Setup
 ```shell